 Boxall Childhood Project

-nurtureuk has recognised for a long time the important role schools and teachers play in identifying the social emotional and mental health (SEMH) needs of children and young people.
-At nurtureuk we believe that an early identification of needs is crucial to prevent the development of more serious mental health difficulties during adolescence and schools are key in offering cost-effective interventions to support children.
+We have recognised for a long time the important role schools and teachers play in identifying the social emotional and mental health (SEMH) needs of children and young people.
+We believe that an early identification of needs is crucial to prevent the development of more serious mental health difficulties during adolescence and schools are key in offering cost-effective interventions to support children.

 Schools taking part in the National Nurturing Schools Programme are already encouraged to measure the SEMH of all their pupils using the Boxall Profile.
 But in spring 2017, we decided to go a step further and launched the Boxall Childhood Project, a 2-year project that will allow nurtureuk to gather evidence about the importance and the impact measuring all pupils’ SEMH can have.

 The aims of the Boxall Childhood Project were three-fold: